 The voice becomes stronger, and sloughs off the high pitch.
 She is the catalyst to our creative expression, you see, the thing that sates us—our subversive writing.

 Anew: I am rebel with a cause, confident, triumphant even, in my own right.

-My scorched and glistening guts slither up the couch and climb back down my throat to its rightful place.
-In a trancelike state I say, “Wait till my manuscript hits the big screen.”
+My scorched and glistening guts slither up the couch and climb back down my throat to their rightful place.
+In a trance-like state I say, “Wait till my manuscript hits the big screen.”

-My parents are stunned, wide-eyed; I can make out their expressions in my periphery.
+My parents are stunned and wide-eyed.
+I can just make out their expressions in my periphery.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 This essay was published in Elephant Journal with the title She, Mother.
 Me, Daughter, January 17, 2015.

 Lisa has been publishing essays for five years on the writing life, sex and relationships, and her love for horses, dogs and cowboy country.
 She lives near Boston, where she rides horses and commutes by bike to her job writing and editing technology blogs for Dell Technologies.
 She is currently pitching her memoir Calamity Becomes Her to literary agents, a story about proving herself capable of taking care of horses on a Wyoming dude ranch, and is at work on two sequels.
 You can contact her at email@example.com and follow her @lisamaedemasi, LinkedIn or via her website nurtureismynature.com.